 - Sleep mask – In the summer, the Midnight Sun can really mess with your sleep schedule.

-- A great camera – I shoot on a Sony NEX-6; the modern version is the Sony a6000.
+- A great camera – Until recently, I shot on a Sony NEX-6; the modern version is the Sony a6000.
 Capture those once in a lifetime memories!

 - Layers – Whether you’re an outdoorsy type or not (like me), layers are critical to staying warm and dry in Alaska.
 This can just mean a sweatshirt under your coat or leggings under your jeans.
 Trust me, if it gets chilly, they’ll help.